gazeddy/desoldering-gun/README.md

 470uF 35v elecotrolytic capacitor

-car tyre inflator pump (12v emergency inflatorkit type taken from a scrap peugeot car) modified to be vacuum pump modifications depend on your particular pump but you need to remove valving from pump and add a pair of check valves
+car tyre inflator pump (12v emergency inflator kit type taken from a scrap peugeot car) modified to be vacuum pump modifications depend on your particular pump but you need to remove valving from pump and add a pair of check valves

 2 aquarium check valves